 13.1.1 Dynamic monitoring of day-to-day health and safety performance starts with managers and supervisors and up to DCS level as described in Section 9.2.
 This allows poor performance to be considered and addressed without the need for any formal intervention to trigger action.
-Good quality monitoring does not just identify problems but helps with understanding the root causes and what changes are needed to address them, and good practice, which can be shared with wider-communities of interest.
+Good quality monitoring does not just identify problems but helps with understanding the root causes of those problems, and the changes needed to address them, and good practice which can be shared with wider communities of interest.